DataVisualizationCUJ/ReferenceMaterials/javascript-events-data-to-divs.md

 - Three steps
 	1. Figure out how to structure your data.
 		- Do you see multiples?
 Make a list.
-		- Does each multiple have attributes?
-Make each attribute an object.
+		- Does each individual multiple have attributes?
+Make each attribute a key in an object.
 		- Write your data as JSON.
 	2. Design one example of how your div should look in HTML (this is your "template")
 	3. Write a loop and load in data from your data object in javascript.